New Zealand Police: Maritime Units

 The New Zealand Police operates two Maritime Units, the Deodar III in Auckland commissioned in 2007 and its sister the Lady Elizabeth IV in Wellington commissioned in 2010.
 Both Maritime Units are supported by various smaller vessels, including 12 metre, high speed RHIBs.
 Equipped with both medical bays and prisoner transport areas the two main vessels are used for a variety of purposes from attending crime scenes and apprehending offenders to search and rescue, medical emergencies, supporting public events, promoting water safety and facilitating training.
-Being able to operate past their harbour or gulf bounds, the two main vessels are often used for operations, with the Lady Elizabeth IV sometimes traveling to Christchurch, New Plymouth or along the coast when required.
+Being able to operate past their harbour or gulf bounds, the two main vessels are often used for operations, with the Lady Elizabeth IV sometimes travelling to Christchurch, New Plymouth or along the coast when required.

 Some vessels are used by the New Zealand Police, but are not within the Auckland or Wellington Maritime Units.
 These vessels such as the Waikato's 'Ranger' are often smaller and used in areas with no other emergency response on the body of water.

+Lady Elizabeth II Capsize

-The current iteration of Maritime Units is designed to survive a roll over.
-This change came after the 1986 tragedy of the Lady Elizabeth II which after 13 years of operation capsized killing two police officers, Constable Glenn Hughes and Senior Sergeant Phil Ward.
+In 1986 the Lady Elizabeth II capsized killing two police officers, Constable Glenn Hughes and Senior Sergeant Phil Ward.
+The vessel operated for 13 years before a training exercise in rough seas caused the crew of four officers to go overboard.
+Following the sinking the following iterations of Maritime Units were designed to survive a roll over.

 Road Vehicles

-The New Zealand Police has around 3500 road vehicles in its fleet with around 2200 of those vehicles being liveried frontline vehicles.
-The Skoda Superb station wagon is the current generic frontline road vehicle of choice known as Primary Response Vehicles or Prime one Patrol Vehicles, slowly replacing the Holden Commodore.
-Police use both the 162kW and 206kW models of the Skoda Superb with the police versions having a full-size spare instead of a space saver and cloth upholstery instead of leather.
+The New Zealand Police has around 3,800 road vehicles in its fleet with around 2200 of those vehicles being liveried frontline vehicles.
+Since 2021 the Škoda Superb station wagon has been the generic frontline road vehicle of choice known as Primary Response Vehicles or Prime one Patrol Vehicles.
+In 2026 Škoda confirmed the next generation Škoda Superb station wagon had been selected to continue to be the generic frontline road vehicle for the New Zealand Police.
+The Police Škoda Superb is extensively re-engineered to be better suited for police work and has a 7-speed gearbox, is all-wheel-drive, and has a 195 kW 2.0 litre supercharged engine.
+The Police variant also has changes to the chassis, a full-size spare instead of a space saver and cloth upholstery instead of leather.

 Police also use a wide variety of utes (pickup trucks), motorbikes, SUV's, trucks, and vans in various work groups across police.
 Utes and SUV's are most commonly used in rural areas, however these vehicle are also used in urban areas by specialised work groups such as the Commercial Vehicle Safety Team.
 Trucks and vans are often used as Team Policing Units, Command Centres, Mobile Police Stations and Mobile Road Safety Base (previously booze bus).
 The Armed Offenders Squad has its own fleet of unmarked Toyota Land Cruisers equipped with bull bars and some with ballistic protection.